owncloud/QA/Server/Test_Plan_twofactor_totp.md

 | Check the login process is possible using edge |                                          | 🚧             |            |
 | Check the login process is possible using internet explorer 11 |                                          | 🚧             | <br />          |
 | Check the login process is possible using safari |                                          | 🚧             |                 |

+Since 0.8.0 and core 10.13.0
+* [ ] Admin enforces 2FA in the Settings -> Security -> somewhere????
+   - [ ] user with already configured 2FA can still log in, using his connected authenticator
+   - [ ] user with not yet configured 2FA is presented a QR code and can do the configuration before login.